Blog

 140 days in Kenora

-Growing Tips for Coreopsis in Kenora
+Growing Tips for Kenora

 Start seeds indoors 8–10 weeks before last frost or direct sow after last frost.
 Seeds germinate easily without stratification.
 Thrives in poor to average, well-drained soil — rich soil promotes foliage over flowers.
 Drought tolerant once established; overwatering is the most common mistake.
 Deadhead spent blooms to maintain continuous flowering through the season.
 Shear plants by one-third in midsummer for a fresh flush of late-season blooms.
 Year 2+ plants bloom most heavily.
 Divide every 2–3 years in early spring to rejuvenate crowded clumps.